RedHenDev/RedHen_2DPhysics/README.md

 }
 </b>

-If you wanted a green rectangle, instead, you would do the following:
+If you wanted a green rectangle instead, you would do the following:

 <b>
 function mousePressed(){